Iao Valley / West Maui Mountains

 Explore Maui’s most famous landmark, the 2250-foot-tall Iao Needle

 Brace yourself for the captivating lush green landscape of Iao Valley State Park, which will make you feel like you’ve stepped foot inside Jurassic Park.
 Located in Wailuku and in the center of the West Maui Mountains – Iao Valley is also home to Maui’s most famous landmark, the 2250-foot-tall Iao Needle.
-This tranquil 4,000 acre, 10-mile long park is where you can experience the real beauty of Maui, complete with walking trails, scenic views, hiking, botanical gardens, swimming and sampling delicious fruit like guava and mountain apples fresh from the trees.
-A visit to Iao Valley / West Maui Mountains is not to be missed.
+This tranquil 4,000 acre, 10-mile long park is where you can experience the real beauty of Maui, complete with walking trails, scenic views, hiking, botanical gardens, swimming, and sampling delicious fruit like guava and mountain apples fresh from the trees.
+A visit to Iao Valley and the West Maui Mountains more broadly is not to be missed.
 It’s the perfect way to spend an adventurous half day with the family, exploring one of Maui’s beautiful historical gems.

 Spend a magical day with us exploring Maui’s cultural sites and historical towns on our Maui Volcanoes Day Tour, where you will see Haleakala National Park, Iao Valley, forest & ranches, and historical towns like Wailuku, Kula and Makawao.